 What I call the "modern screenplay" is a relatively recent literary form.
-Poetry, for example, goes back thousands of years, with its roots in an even more ancient tradition of oral storytelling.
+Poetry, for example, goes back thousands of years, with its roots in an even more ancient tradition of "oral storytelling."
 We can trace playwriting back to the ancient Greeks and Romans, hundreds of years before Christ.
 And the novel is several hundred years old, with its beginnings in the 17th or 18th century, depending on what country you're talking about.

-But what I call the "modern screenplay" has its beginnings around 1927 when sound, when talking pictures first came to a motion picture industry that itself was barely 30 years old.
+But what I call "the modern screenplay" has its beginnings around 1927 when sound, when talking pictures, first came to a motion picture industry that itself was barely 30 years old.
 So what we have here is a form of writing that is approximately 80 years old.
-But in this brief period of time, the crafts of screenwriting and of feature filmmaking have revealed a series of patterns and consistencies that allow us to make the following assertions:
+But in this brief period of time, the craft of screenwriting and the craft of feature filmmaking have revealed a series of patterns and consistencies that allow us to make the following assertions:

-- A film story, like other forms of storytelling, has a beginning, middle an end. - In a film the beginning, the middle and the end actually translate into a definable 3-Act Structure, a structure that is largely invisible to moviegoers even as they are responding to it. - In terms of screen time, this 3-Act Structure corresponds closely to specific page numbers in the screenplay - In general, when you average it out, one page of a screenplay translates into one minute of screen time.
-And I emphasize the words "In general." - In general, the approximate length of a film can be estimated by the length of the screenplay.
+- 1) A film story, like many other forms of storytelling, has a beginning, a middle, and an end. - 2) In a film the beginning, the middle, and the end actually translate into a definable 3-Act Structure...a structure that is largely invisible to moviegoers even as they are responding to it.

+- 3) In terms of screen time, this 3-Act Structure corresponds closely to specific page numbers in the screenplay - 4) In general, when you average it out, one page of a screenplay translates into one minute of screen time.
+And I emphasize the words "In general." - 5) In general, the approximate length of a film can be estimated by the length of the screenplay.

 In other words, a screenplay for a 100 to 120 minute film-which is the average length of most feature films-will generally be anywhere from 100 to 125 pages.
-So a writer working on a film of this length does not write a 200 page script or a 60 page script.
+So a writer working on a film of this length does not write a 200 page screenplay, or a 60 page screenplay.
 That would indicate a writer who doesn't know the basics of screenwriting.

 What's significant about these observations is that they allow us to identify a specific paradigm, a specific model, in terms of screenplay structure and length.
-So while a poem can be 2 lines, 200 lines or 2000 lines, and a novel can be 100 pages or 1000 pages; a screenplay is bound by a more rigorous set of parameters.

-This, then, is the standard paradigm for a traditional 100 to 120 minute feature film.
+So while a poem can be two lines, 200 lines, or 2000 lines; and a novel can be a hundred pages or a thousand pages; a screenplay is bound by a more rigorous set of parameters.
+This, then, is the standard paradigm for a traditional 100 to 120 minute feature film: